|Licences and Costs

 When your WiN expires, you will be required to renew your WiN prior to buying a licence.
 A WiN renewal costs $8.00 and is valid for five years.

-A new plastic WiN card with your new expiry date will be mailed out.
+A new WiN card with your new expiry date will be mailed out.

 - Your sportfishing licence must be carried at all times when sportfishing or transporting fish.

-- Please review your licence at the time of purchase and ensure all information is correct.
+- Review your licence at the time of purchase and ensure all information is correct.

 - Information changes can be provided to the licence issuer or updated online at albertarelm.com.